St Helen's Way, Hastings, East Sussex

 In order to count towards your park's total you'll need to verify your vote by clicking the link in the email we've just sent you.
 If you haven't received an email please check your spam folder.

-Make sure you verify your vote before voting closes at 9pm on Sunday 18th August.
+Make sure you verify your vote before voting closes at noon on Monday 19th August.
 The winning park will be announced at the conclusion of our summer of parks in early-September!